Stay on the homestead

 As a project, why not walk over to our small copse and choose an appropriate branch from which to fashion your own walking stick?

 Transported in our safety boat, and subject to tides and weather, we can sometimes provide a short trip in the Grange River channel, offering the peace and tranquillity of ‘getting away from it all’ on the water.

-We provide an assortment of ‘sit on top’ kayaks.
-From the slipway, the sheltered tidal Grange River channel provides miles of pleasant waters, teeming with wildlife and the seal colony only 400 metres away.
-Kayaking from the house gives access to the dunes and glorious sandy two mile long beach at Streedagh – where a number of ships from the Spanish Armada were sunk.
+We can put you in touch with local tutrsin kayaking and stand up paddle and if the tide and weather is right, you might be able to set off from the slipway, to explore the sheltered tidal Grange River channel.
+The channel provides miles of pleasant waters, teeming with wildlife and there is a seal colony only 400 metres away.
+Kayaking in the channel gives access to the dunes and glorious sandy two mile long beach at Streedagh – where a number of ships from the Spanish Armada were sunk.

 If you are interested in cycling, you can hire bicycles from Wild Atlantic Wheels (contact email@example.com) Two local rides should easily get you north to Mullaghmore Harbour with the stunning coastal ride past Classiebawn Castle or south to Lissadel House, former home of Countess Markievicz and regularly visited by WB Yeats.

 If you wish to arrange a suitable and structured introduction to these and other activities such as yoga, we can introduce you to local specialist companies who can provide expert tuition, guidance and advanced equipment: Steve and Geraldine, although experienced kayakers found lots to learn with Sligo Kayak.
 The locally based Wild Atlantic Wheels have the added attraction of electric bikes!